yizheng-yang/Info_201_AE_Final_Project/final-project-proposal.md

 **Background of Data Set**
 For our final project, our group will be using the Studio Ghibli API.
 This API does not require any authentication (it does not require any API keys).
 It has endpoints containing basic information like movie title, summary, release date, director.
 This API is compiled by Juan Soto, and the creator’s repository can be found on his github website at https://github.com/sotojuan.

-**UPDATE**
+**BIG UPDATE**
 After exploring this API more, we decided to change to a new API from [The Movie DB](https://www.themoviedb.org/) because it contained more complete information and also are larger dataset to work with.

 **Target Audience**
 The target audience for this project is anyone who has interests in anime or in any particular Studio Ghibli film they would like to know more information about.

 **Questions that will be investigated**
-This project will investigate the timeline of different Studio Ghibli movies.
-In addition, it will also include visualizations to answer what species, locations, and people appear the most in the movies.
-The project will also compare ratings of movies and determine if the director of the movie has any relationship to the specific rating that the movie received (on a scale from 0 - 100).
+UPDATED: We are now investigating the different ways gender inequality manifests in the film industry.
+We will be exploring the different effects that gender has on movie popularity, year published, and audience of the movie.

 ## TECHNICAL DESCRIPTION
 **Format**